Student guide

 Please note that the right to student discounts begins once you have enrolled as attending but at earliest on 1 August.
 The activation of electronic student card is not possible before 1 August.

-University students who are entitled to use the services of the Finnish Student Health Service (FSHS) are required to pay a student healthcare fee to Kela (The Social Insurance Institution of Finland) for each academic term.
+University students who are entitled to use the services of the Finnish Student Health Service (FSHS) have been required since January 2021 to pay a student healthcare fee to Kela for each academic term.
 All students who are registered as attending for the current term and are studying for a Bachelor’s or Master’s degree are entitled to FSHS services.

 The due date for paying the student healthcare fee is determined based on the date on which you register as attending (below, the bolded due dates are the most common ones for new Aalto students):